loclahost/phrases-editor/README.md

 # phrases-editor
 Editor for phrase files

-The editor supports settings to control different features, mostly regarding the enum creation.
+The editor supports settings to control different features.
 The settings are

 ```json
 {